 Book a Room Online

-Here, you get a chance-in-a-lifetime opportunity to see wild animals just next to your resort.
+Here, you get a chance-in-a-lifetime opportunity to see wild animals just next to your hotel.

 Wildlife of Sundarbans (A UNESCO World Heritage Site)

 The Bengal tiger (Panthera tigris tigris) is the most numerous tiger subspecies.Since 2010, it has been classified as endangered by the IUCN.

 The king cobra (Ophiophagus hannah) is an elapid found predominantly in forests from India through South East Asia.
 This species is the world's longest venomous snake

 Forest officials in the Sundarbans national park said the crocodile had made jungle history by becoming the first in living memory to kill a tiger.